ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-As this interface is designed to be independent of concurrency model, the details of how exactly actions are handled, and on which threads/callbacks events are dispatched, is an implementation detail.
+As this interface is designed to be independent of concurrency model, the details of how exactly actions are handled, and on which threads/callbacks events are dispatched, are implementation dependent.
 However, the interface does provide the following guarantees about the ordering of operations:

 - Received<> will never occur on a Connection before a Ready<> event on that Connection, or a ConnectionReceived<> or RendezvousDone<> containing that Connection.

-- No events or errors will occur on a Connection after a Closed<> event, an InitiateError<> or ConnectionError<> on that connection.
-To ensure this ordering, neither Closed<> nor ConnectionError<> will occur on a Connection while other events on the Connection are still outstanding.
+- No events will occur on a Connection after a Closed<> event, an InitiateError<> or ConnectionError<> on that connection.
+To ensure this ordering, Closed<> will not occur on a Connection while other events on the Connection are still locally outstanding (i.e., known to the interface and waiting to be dealt with by the application).
+ConnectionError<> may occur after Closed<>, but the interface must gracefully handle the application ignoring these errors.

-- Sent<> events will occur on a Connection in the order in which the Messages were sent.
+- Sent<> events will occur on a Connection in the order in which the Messages were sent (i.e., delivered to the kernel or to the network interface, depending on implementation).

 # IANA Considerations